afq984/pyardrone/docs/ardrone.rst

     .. attribute:: config

-        The config object of the drone, see the configuration topic.
+        The config object of the drone, see :ref:`configuration`.

     .. method:: connect()